 Studies Support Community College Start

-reports on recent findings from the National Student Clearinghouse involving four-year completion rates for community college students.
+The Cavalier Daily reports on recent findings from the National Student Clearinghouse involving four-year completion rates for community college students.
 The results showed the majority of students who transferred from a community college to a four-year school finished their baccalaureate degree.
 This negates previous concerns that community college students were less apt to succeed in their pursuit of four-year degrees.

 According to Inside Higher Ed